Wig: Ancient and medieval use

-16th and 17th centuries
+Medieval Europe, 16th and 17th centuries

 After the fall of the Western Roman Empire, the use of wigs fell into disuse in the West for a thousand years until they were revived in the 16th century as a means of compensating for hair loss or improving one's personal appearance.

+Several cultural and religious factors contributed to the decline of wigs during this period.
+Christian ideals emphasized modesty and austerity in appearance, and elaborate cosmetic practices such as wigs were often discouraged.
+Women typically covered their hair with veils, wimples, or other head coverings, especially after marriage, which further reduced the need for artificial hairpieces.

+Although full wigs were rare, some limited use of hairpieces and false hair did occur.
+Archaeological evidence and historical records suggest that extensions or artificial tresses were occasionally used to enhance hairstyles, particularly among elites.
+In some cases these hairpieces were attached to caps or nets rather than constructed as complete wigs.

+When wigs were used in the medieval period, they could consist of hair attached to leather caps, sometimes made from human or animal hair.
+These early forms were often poorly fitted and were not widely adopted.

 They also served a practical purpose: the unhygienic conditions of the time meant that hair attracted head lice, a problem that could be much reduced if natural hair were shaved and replaced with a more easily de-loused artificial hairpiece.
 Fur hoods were also used in a similar preventive fashion.

 Royal patronage was crucial to the revival of the wig.
 Queen Elizabeth I famously wore a red wig, tightly and elaborately curled in a "Roman" style, while among men King Louis XIII (1601–1643) started to pioneer wig-wearing in 1624 when he had prematurely begun to bald.
 This fashion was largely promoted by his son and successor Louis XIV (1638–1715), which contributed to its spread in Europe and European-influenced countries in the 1660s.
 Wig-wearing remained a dominant style among men for about 140 years until the change of dress in the 1790s which was affected by the French Revolution (1789–1799).